 With room for around fifty customers, Brew La La is quite a bit more spacious than most Tokyo beer bars, and the friendly multilingual staff help make this a relaxing place to hang out.
 There's even room for a shuffleboard table - the first one we've ever seen in Tokyo - and staff are available to explain the rules and help referee close rounds.

-The bar's dozen or so taps (seven were operational when we visited) dispense a selection of well-chosen Japanese craft beers for the most part, although we did spot one Canadian import during our visit (Brew La La's owner hails from Toronto).
-There's also a small fridge stocking a rotating selection of interesting canned and bottled beers, mosty US imports, and a small selection of artisanal liquors if you're so inclined.
+The bar's dozen or so taps dispense a selection of well-chosen Japanese craft beers for the most part, although we did spot one Canadian import during our visit (Brew La La's owner hails from Toronto).
+There's also a small fridge stocking a rotating selection of interesting canned and bottled beers, mostly US imports, and a small selection of artisanal liquors if you're so inclined.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From Bento.com.